mashmawy/AlbiruniML/Readme.md

 # Using the library
 Like tensorflow and tensorflowjs, AlbiruniML use Tensor data structure as its basic data structure for all its operations.
-Tensor is a generalization to vectors, matrix, volume or higher dimension array.
+Tensor is a generalization of vectors, matrix, volume or higher dimension array.

-To use AlbiruniML first use the required namespaces.
+To use AlbiruniML first add the required namespaces.
 ```
 using Albiruni;
 using alb = Albiruni.Ops;